artur-shaik/vim-javacomplete2/README.md

 `let g:JavaComplete_ImportDefault = 0` - the default selection of import options.
 By default it is 0, which means automatically select first one.
 To make nothing on default set `-1`.

+`let g:JavaComplete_GradleExecutable = 'gradle'` - use you own path to gradle executable file.

 ## Commands

 `JCimportsAddMissing` - add all missing 'imports';